-Determination of the taxable base (page 22 of Form 200)
+Calculation of the taxable base (page 22 of form 200)

-The result obtained in boxes and on page 22 of form 200 shall be automatically transferred to the same boxes on page 14.
+The result obtained in boxes and on page 22 of form 200 will be automatically transferred to the same boxes on page 14.

-Consequently, box "Taxable Base" on page 13 of form 200 must be equal to the sum of boxes and .
+Therefore, box "Taxable Base" on page 13 of form 200 must be the same as the sum of boxes and .

-Cooperative societies will not obtain the amount in box "Taxable income" as indicated in the general tax settlement (see Chapter 5 of this Manual), but must transfer with its sign, the amount in box "Taxable income before application of the capitalisation reserve and offsetting of tax losses" to box .
+Cooperative companies will not obtain the amount of the box "Gross tax base" as indicated in the general tax settlement (see Chapter 5 of this Manual), but they must transfer the amount of the box with their sign "Gross tax base before applying the capitalisation reserve and offsetting of negative taxable bases" to box .

 - Eligible income